ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxls.md

 The design requires two NSX Logical Switches:

 * Transit - This logical switch is used to connect the DLR and the ESGs.
 The DLR Control VMs have an interface on this network.
-* OpenShift - This logical switch is used for the OpenShift VM network.
+* OpenShift - This logical switch is used for the {{site.data.keyword.redhat_openshift_notm}} VM network.
 The DLR has a connection to this logical switch.
 * HA - This logical switch is used for the DLR Control VMs.
 You do not need to assign an IP range to this network as NSX assigns internal IP range to it.

 ## PowerNSX commands